boxyhq/jackson/README.md

 - EXTERNAL_URL (npm: externalUrl): The public URL to reach this service, used internally for documenting the SAML configuration instructions.
 Defaults to `http://{HOST_URL}:{HOST_PORT}` for Jackson service, required for npm library
 - INTERNAL_HOST_URL: The URL to bind to expose the internal APIs, defaults to `localhost`.
 Do not configure this to a public network
 - INTERNAL_HOST_PORT: The port to bind to for the internal APIs, defaults to `6000`
-- SAML_AUDIENCE (npm: samlAudience): This is just an identitifer to validate the SAML audience, this value will also get configured in the SAML apps created by your customers.
+- SAML_AUDIENCE (npm: samlAudience): This is just an identifier to validate the SAML audience, this value will also get configured in the SAML apps created by your customers.
 Once set do not change this value unless you get your customers to reconfigure their SAML again.
 Defaults to `https://saml.boxyhq.com` and is case sensitive.
-This does not have be a real URL
+This does not have to be a real URL
 - IDP_ENABLED (npm: idpEnabled): Set to `true` to enable IdP initiated login for SAML.
 SP initiated login is the only recommended flow but you might have to support IdP login at times.
 Defaults to `false`
 - DB_ENGINE (npm: db.engine): Supported values are `redis`, `sql`, `mongo`, `mem`.
 Defaults to `sql`
 - DB_URL (npm: db.url): The database URL to connect to, for example `postgres://postgres:postgres@localhost:5450/jackson`